yayamayajd/fruits_project/README.md

 **2025.03.09**

 Completed the necessary YAML files.
 I decided to first test the deployment of flask and Postgre.
-Once they are working, I will proceed with setting up Ingress for domain access. finally I can test my pipeline!
+Once they are working, I will proceed with setting up Ingress for domain access. finally I can test my pipeline!!